Living in the UAE

 Common activities include hot air balloon tours, 4x4 adventures through the desert, and camping overnight with some camels by your side.

-If you’re really interested in to architecture, you can be amazed with some of the world’s most beautiful structures.
+If you’re really interested in architecture, you will be amazed by some of the world’s most beautiful structures in the UAE.
 Some structures to see: Burj Al Arab, the world’s 3rd tallest hotel, Dubai has the Burj Khalifa, the world’s tallest building, and the Dubai mall is infamously known for having the only Ski resort inside the desert within it.

 Yes, the UAE is in the desert but the country has plenty of things to keep you cool.
 All buildings have A/C as well there are a number of water theme parks: Aquaventure Waterpark, Dolphin Bay, Wild Wadi Waterpark, Marina Beach and more.
 Abu Dhabi has a list of activities to do as well: Emirates Palace, Yas Marina Circuit, The Corniche, Ferrari World Abu Dhabi, Al Ain National Museum.